Aejis/udoc/spec.md

 ## General requirements:

-Documentation block should starts with a doubled comment symbol if applicable, in this case first section should starts from the next line.
-End of the block should contains empty comment line.
+Documentation block should start with a doubled comment symbol if applicable, in this case first section should start from the next line.
+End of the block should contain empty comment line.

 Examples: